 See you on the next page!

-Read more articles of D.I.
+Read more articles about D.I.
 Telbat’s writing in his Writer’s Tablet.

-COMING UP: Join us on next time for a fiction story in North Korea titled “Killing Orders,” and for the following post, David shares Part VII of his “If Christianity were Illegal” Series, in “Betrayer or Confessor, when Christianity is Illegal.“
+COMING UP: Join us on next time for a fiction story that takes place in North Korea titled, “Killing Orders.”
+For the following post, David shares Part VII of his “If Christianity were Illegal” Series, in “Betrayer or Confessor, when Christianity is Illegal.“